ChrisWhealy/DistributedSystemNotes/Lecture 17.md

 * The consistency being spoken of is specifically strong consistency
 * The availability being spoken of is perfect availability

-Even though you can't have all three of these qualities, it doesn't actually mater that much, because you can provide a system that has *"good enough"* availability.
+Even though you can't have all three of these qualities, it doesn't actually matter that much, because you can provide a system that has *"good enough"* availability.

 For instance, Amazon does not claim that Dynamo offers *perfect* availability, only *high* availability and are prepared to offer a slightly weaker form of consistency.
 Some other companies choose to balance these priorities slightly differently.

-When designing a distributed system, you need to decide which of these qualities is of the greatest importance to you, and then balance the system accordingly.
-In Amazon's case as an online retailer, fast response times are of higher priority to them than the odd lost item, so availability is prioritised over consistency.
+When designing a distributed system, you need to decide which of these qualities is of the greatest importance to you, and then build the system to provide you with the correct balance.
+In Amazon's case as an online retailer, fast response times are of higher priority than the occasional lost item, so availability is prioritised over consistency.

 So, systems are designed along a spectrum with availability at one end and consistency at the other.
 Notice however, that partition tolerance is not shown on this spectrum.
-This is because these are nastier and much less easy to tolerate; however, they as unavoidable as death and taxes...
+This is because this is a nastier type of fault and if much harder to tolerate.

 ![Consistency/Availability Trade-off 3](./img/L17%20Tradeoff%203.png)